cyberrangecz/docs/docs/user-guide-advanced/sandboxes/sandbox-ssh-access.md

 !!! warning "Sandbox definition set up"
     You will not be able to use this approach if you did not set up the sandbox definition correctly!

     * Set user access to networks in the sandbox definition file `sandbox.yml`, e.g., set an attribute `accessible_by_user` of the network to value `True` or leave it undefined as it is a default value.
-See [Topology Definition](../sandbox-topology/topology-definition#networks).
+See [Topology Definition](../sandbox-topology/topology-definition/#networks).

     * Set user access to hosts connected to user-accessible networks, e.g., apply Ansible role [kypo-user-access](https://gitlab.ics.muni.cz/CSIRT-MU-public/ansible-roles/kypo-user-access/-/tree/master/) to specified hosts in the file `provisioning/playbook.yml` of the sandbox definition.

     !!! warning
-        The SSH config file will be generated with the hosts directive `User` set to `user-access`, therefore set variable `kypo_user_access_username` to value `user-access` or modify the SSH config file later.
+        The SSH config file will be generated with the host's directive `User` set to `user-access`, therefore setting variable `kypo_user_access_username` to value `user-access` modify the SSH config file later.

 1. Download the SSH access zip file from [Game Level](../../../user-guide-basic/training-agenda/training-run/#3-game-level) of the Training Run page with topology visualization.